verdaccio/verdaccio/website/translated_docs/zh-CN/notifications.md

 title: "通知"
 ---

 Notify was built primarily to use with Slack's Incoming webhooks, but will also deliver a simple payload to any endpoint.
 This is currently only active for the `npm publish` command.
 This is currently only active for the `npm publish` command.
+This is currently only active for the `npm publish` command.

 ## 使用